350 DNA My Dog Breed Test

 The dog breed database and notes to bear in mind

-The dog breed DNA test is a highly reliable test and can typically identify the majority breeds in a mixed breed canine with great accuracy.
+The 350 dog breed DNA test is a highly reliable test and can typically identify the majority breeds with great accuracy.
 However, experience indicates that in a very small number of cases (approximately 2.3% of all DNA canine testing) will yield results that are inaccurate or cannot be interpreted.
 This is due to two main factors:

 - Dogs have extremely high levels of oral bacteria which may result in the DNA degrading.
 If this does happen, we may be unable to extract a canine DNA profile.

 - The laboratory analyzing your dog’s DNA samples has access to a vast genetic database containing 350 of the most common dog breeds.
 However, our database does not cover all dog breeds known.
 You can view the full list of breeds in the database here.
 If a dog’s DNA contains a breed of dog that we do not have in our database, it will automatically get matched to the next closest breed or to the foundation breed of that dog.

 Do you want to surprise your family or friends by purchasing a dog DNA test as a gift?
 If yes, you are in luck!
 We are currently giving a $10 discount to clients who purchase a second or third Dog Breed test.
 You can also benefit from a $25 discount if you order a Dog Allergy test with the DNA My Dog Breed test.
 Take advantage of our discounted prices today!